Candy Loving: Playboy career

-In 1978, the Playboy magazine began a yearlong nationwide Great Playmate Hunt for its 25th-anniversary publication.
+In 1978, Playboy began a yearlong nationwide Great Playmate Hunt for its 25th-anniversary publication.
 She was a junior at the University of Oklahoma, and working in a dress shop and as a waitress when she saw the ad in the paper.
-At the urging of her then husband, Loving entered the contest and photographer Dwight Hooker shot the test photos of her.
-Seven months later the 22-year-old college student beat out more than 3,500 other models with her natural beauty, girl-next-door looks and name that seemed almost fabricated for a playmate.
+At the urging of her then-husband, Loving entered the contest and photographer Dwight Hooker shot the test photos of her.
+Seven months later the 22-year-old college student beat out more than 3,500 other models.
 Her centerfold came out in the January 1979 issue.
 That year, she took advantage of her celebrity status and moved out to California to pursue acting and modeling.
 She traveled the world as the ambassador of Playboy magazine during the 25th-anniversary celebrations, taking a year out of college to do so.
 Promotional appearances included the National Press Club in Washington D.C., and hosting a men's fashion show.
 In 2001, the readers of Playboy would vote her the runner-up for "the sexiest Playmate of the 1970s."

 Post Playboy

 At the time of her January 1979 centerfold appearance Loving was a senior at the University of Oklahoma studying public relations.
-By 1981 she realized the celebrity life was not for her, so she re-enrolled at the University of Oklahoma at the age of 25 to finish her bachelor's degree in journalism, and then began a Master of Arts degree in human relations.
+By 1981 she realized celebrity life was not for her, so at age 24 she re-enrolled at the University of Oklahoma to finish her bachelor's degree in journalism and later began a Master of Arts degree in human relations.
 She used the money from her work at Playboy to fund her studies.
 She continued to perform publicity duties for the magazine, including signing posters at car shows, and considering her career options.
 She later met Tampa Bay Buccaneers offensive lineman Dave Reavis when both were judging a beauty pageant.
 She followed him to Tampa in July 1983.
-Even though this relationship did not last, she remained in Southern Florida, working in the healthcare industry designing benefit packages for companies.
-She is no longer married but is the mother of one daughter.
+Even though their relationship did not last, she remained in southern Florida, working in the healthcare industry designing benefit packages for companies.
+She is no longer married but has one daughter.